The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Finally, while there are no routes that require changes, taking slower trains can often be a way to find cheaper tickets as the faster trains are more expensive, so consider that by choosing the train that takes only 20min longer, you may be able to save some money that you can then spend in Luton on arrival.

-When taking a train from London, you have a couple of train stations you can depart from including London Victoria, London Euston and London Kings Cross.
-When you arrive in Luton, your train can arrive in train stations including Luton, Luton Airport Parkway and London Luton Airport.
+Some of the London train stations to Luton you can start your journey from include London Victoria, London Euston and London Kings Cross.
+Similarly, some of the arrival train stations in Luton include Luton, Luton Airport Parkway and London Luton Airport.

-The most popular departure train station with passengers for this trip, called London Victoria, is located 1.2 miles (2 km) from the city centre of London.
+The most popular departure train station with passengers for this journey, called London Victoria, is located 1.8 miles (2.9 km) from the city centre of London.

 Here are some other resources that might have the information you need